Economy of Arizona: Employment

+In 2025, 99.5% of Arizona businesses were small businesses and employed 42.% of the state's work force.

-The state government is Arizona's largest employer, while Banner Health is the state's largest private employer, with over 39,000 employees (2016).
-As of March 2016, the state's unemployment rate was 5.4%.
+The state government is Arizona's largest employer, while Banner Health is the state's largest private employer, with more than 40,000 employees in the state as of 2016.

-The top employment sectors in Arizona are (August 2014, excludes agriculture):
+As of May 2025, the state's unemployment rate was 4.1%.
+Seasonally adjusted nonfarm employment in Arizona was as follows: